Alexander True: JYP Jyväskylä

 With MoDo returning to the second tier, True opted to leave the club and was signed to a one-year contract with Finnish club, JYP Jyväskylä of the Liiga, on 28 July 2025.

 Personal life

 True was born on July 17, 1997, in Copenhagen, Denmark, to father Søren True.
 While his dad is Danish, his mom is Filipino.
 He was born into an athletic family as his father, uncles, cousins, and brother all play ice hockey.
 His father was selected by the New York Rangers in the 12th round of the 1986 NHL entry draft, although he never appeared in a game.
 Both of True's uncles, Mikkel and Mads, played for the Odense Bulldogs in the Metal Ligaen.
 True's younger brother Oliver also chose to remain in Denmark and currently plays for the Herlev Eagles.
-Like his father, True's cousin Nikolaj Ehlers was drafted into the NHL and currently plays left wing for the Winnipeg Jets.
+Like his father, True's cousin Nikolaj Ehlers was drafted into the NHL and currently plays left wing for the Carolina Hurricanes.